avornhagen2/Temperature-Forecasting/README.md

 # Multivariate Time-Series Forecasting for Temperature prediction
 This project was to implement a neural network on a intel galileo microcomputer board.
+The neural network is able to forecast the minimum temp and average temp for the next day.

 The python code can by found in the python folder.